aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 ## Task 10: Verify that the connections connect

+In this task, you'll verify that the connections connect and you'll confirm the status of the connections between CoreServicesVnet and ManufacturingVnet.

 1. In **Search resources, services, and docs (G+/)**, enter **connections**, and then select **connections** from the results.

 1. Select each connection and check the status.